Oxko/meghna-hugo/exampleSite/content/english/guidance/simple-blog-post-5.md

   we can provide you with 3D plans, how you can redo your room

 ---
-You can replan your bathroom, a room or your kitchen
+You can replan your bathroom, a room or your kitchen.

 What is included in the virtual makeover?
 - 1-2 optimal colored 2D furnishing plan